-- i) What happens if a bar magnet is cut into two pieces transverse to its length/ along its length? - ii) What could be the equation for Gauss' law of magnetism, if a monopole of pole strength p is enclosed by a surface?
+- i) What happens if a bar magnet is cut into two pieces transverse to its length/ along its length? - ii) What is the unit of Magnetic Intensity? - iii) What could be the equation for Gauss' law of magnetism, if a monopole of pole strength p is enclosed by a surface?